dragginzgame/mimic/README.md

 - `mimic` - the codebase is here, plus a top level `mimic/src` crate that includes and organises everything
 - `mimic_base` - the design
-- `mimic_cli` - This contains `mimicli`, the commnand line tool to generate rust code for canister actor classes, and the schema.json file which is deserialized and used by the actors.
 - `mimic_common` - common files that are used by macros at the framework level and also application level
 - `mimic_derive` - derive macros (currently just Storable)